EVERY PICTURE TELLS A STORY

 HORSHAM BRANCH

 Sunday, 4th May, was a red letter day in the annals of the above Branch, when Bro.
 Ivor Gregory addressed an Open Meeting of railwaymen and their wives in the afternoon, and presented Bro.
 G. Merritt, the Incapacitation Grant Benefit of £100, and £76 5s., the result of a draw.
 The Assurance fund Benefit of £38 having been handed over previously.
 Bro.
-G. Merritt had unfortunately lost his right foot, owing to accident at brighton, on September 18th.
+G. Merritt had unfortunately lost his right foot, owing to accident at Brighton, on September 18th.
 Bro.
-G. Merritt made an eloquent speech,which was greatly appreciated.
+G. Merritt made an eloquent speech, which was greatly appreciated.
 A vote of thanks was moved by Mr. G. Shears, A.S.L.E.F., seconded by Mr. A. Streeter, N.U.R., to Mr. Gregory for his splendid address; and to Mr. J. Cordery, of Battersea, for taking the chair.

 An Opening Meeting of Locomotivemen in the evening was addressed by Mr. Gregory. a brief account of the progress of this Branch for the first four months is as follows:-